-Since our inception, we have been operating one of China's largest digital personal financial management platforms by leveraging technology to seamlessly deliver wealth management solutions to China's mass affluent population and credit and financial solutions to individual borrowers and small business owners.
+Since our inception, we have been operating one of China's largest digital personal financial management platforms by leveraging technology to seamlessly deliver holistic wealth solutions to China's mass affluent population and credit and financial solutions to individual borrowers and small business owners.

 Our strategic business realignment with CreditEase in 2019 enables us to operate our business on a more diverse and scalable mix of service platforms.
-Our wealth management business specifically targets mass affluent investors and provides them with one-stop asset allocation-based wealth management solutions.
+Our wealth business specifically targets mass affluent population and provides them with comprehensive wealth solutions.
 We believe we are well positioned to capture the significant synergy opportunities presented by this business realignment and deliver long-term operating performance and improvements through our increased scale.

-Before our strategic business realignment with CreditEase, (i) Yiren Credit was a pure online peer-to-peer lending platform offering unsecured consumer loan products only and primarily focused on attracting and serving borrowers and investors through online channels, and (ii) the wealth management platform we acquired from CreditEase as part of the business realignment primarily focused on offering fixed-income loan products and had extensive offline user acquisition and service network.
+Before our strategic business realignment with CreditEase, (i) Yiren Credit was a pure online peer-to-peer lending platform offering unsecured consumer loan products only and primarily focused on attracting and serving borrowers and individual investors through online channels, and (ii) the wealth platform we acquired from CreditEase as part of the business realignment primarily focused on offering fixed-income loan products and had extensive offline user acquisition and service network.

-After our strategic business realignment with CreditEase, (i) by integrating the credit business we acquired from CreditEase, Yiren Credit has been transforming to a platform that offers a comprehensive suite of credit products and services, including unsecured and secured consumer lending, financial leasing, SME lending and other related services and businesses; (ii) by integrating the online wealth management platform we acquired from CreditEase, Yiren Wealth is being developed as an omni-channel one-stop wealth management platform targeting the mass affluent and connecting investors with a wide spectrum of wealth management products and services; and (iii) by integrating CreditEase's service network we acquired as part of the business realignment, we are equipped with both online and offline borrower acquisition capabilities and extensive online and offline network and multi-channel asset sourcing capabilities, helping the user acquisition for both our platforms.
+After our strategic business realignment with CreditEase, (i) by integrating the credit business we acquired from CreditEase, Yiren Credit had been transformed to a platform offering a comprehensive suite of credit products and services, including unsecured and secured consumer lending, financial leasing, SME lending and other related services and businesses; (ii) by integrating the online wealth solution platform we acquired from CreditEase, Yiren Wealth (predecessor of "Yiren Select") was developed as a comprehensive omnichannel wealth platform targeting the mass affluent and connecting clients with a wide spectrum of wealth solutions; and (iii) by integrating CreditEase's service network we acquired as part of the business realignment, we had been equipped with extensive borrower acquisition capabilities and multi-channel asset sourcing capabilities, helping the user acquisition for both our platforms.